RenardJacobis/CSE-4202-2019-2020-Block-Chain-Voting-Application-for-Guyana/README.md

 running on a block chain in local memory.

 ## Step 4: Compile and Deploy the Election Smart Contract
-Open command prompt in the project directory and type "truffle migrate --reset".
+Open command prompt in the project directory and type "truffle migrate --reset" or "truffle.cmd migrate --reset".
 #### N.B
 You must run this command every time Ganache is restartedor the smart contract is updated.